 3. SAL FLOWER

 The flowers are these creamy white flowers hanging in these bunches loose clusters and Pradip Kishen actually has a very nice analogy for these flowers.
-He refers to them as drops of milk which are frozen and that’s because the petals are twisted.
+He refers to them as drops of milk that are frozen and that’s because the petals are twisted.
 So yeah you’ll actually see as if it’s a splash of milk which is actually frozen and that’s a wonderful way to actually remember these flowers.
 Additionally, the flowers also come out during the month of March or April.

 4. SAL FRUIT